deepak-kumar-da/data_warehouse_with_sql_project/README.md

   3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ### Data Planning
-This project involves:
+This project involves:<br>
-  **Data Architecture:** Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+  **Data Architecture:** Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.<br>
-  **ETL Pipelines:** Extracting, transforming, and loading data from source systems into the warehouse.
+  **ETL Pipelines:** Extracting, transforming, and loading data from source systems into the warehouse.<br>
-  **Data Modeling:** Developing fact and dimension tables optimized for analytical queries.
+  **Data Modeling:** Developing fact and dimension tables optimized for analytical queries.<br>
-  **Analytics & Reporting:** Creating SQL-based reports and dashboards for actionable insights.
+  **Analytics & Reporting:** Creating SQL-based reports and dashboards for actionable insights.<br>

 ### Building the Data Warehouse
 **Objective -** Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.